Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

 15. DataTable Component Enhancement: The generic `DataTable` component (`src/components/data-table/data-table.tsx`) was updated to accept a `toolbar` prop for rendering custom controls and to include pagination functionality.
 16. Styling Consistency: Applied `font-montserrat` to the user table filter controls for consistency.
 Updated security key filter labels for clarity.
 17. Implemented dark/light theme using `next-themes`.
-18. Defined CSS variables in `globals.css` for theming, including primary color `#e60053`, dark theme background `#0b0a0a`, and a chart color palette derived from the primary color.
+18. Changed the primary theme color from `#e60053` (pink) to `#2563eb` (blue).
+Updated CSS variables in `globals.css` for `--primary`, `--ring`, and regenerated the `--chart-*` palette accordingly.
+Dark theme background (`#0b0a0a`) remains unchanged.
 19. Created a `ThemeToggleButton` component for users to switch themes.
 20. Integrated the `ThemeToggleButton` into the main `Header` component and `src/app/dashboard/layout.tsx`.
 21. Standardized most button and input elements to use `rounded-xl` styling, with an exception for the chat page's textarea internal button (which is `rounded-full`).
 22. Corrected `ThemeProviderProps` import in `src/components/theme-provider.tsx`.
-23. Styled the chat textarea's submit button with the primary color (`#e60053`).
+23. Styled the chat textarea's submit button with the new primary blue color.
-24. Styled user-sent chat messages with a primary color background and white text.
+24. Styled user-sent chat messages with the new primary blue color background and white text.
-25. Styled the "Login with Security Key" button on the login page with a primary color border.
+25. Styled the "Login with Security Key" button on the login page with the new primary blue color border.
 26. Ensured theme toggle button is visible in the admin dashboard by adding it to `src/app/dashboard/layout.tsx`.
 27. Enhanced `src/components/app-sidebar.tsx` to provide a collapsible icon-only view with tooltips, similar to the shadcn/ui dashboard example, including attempts to refine icon centering and text hiding in collapsed mode.
+28. Updated "Login Attempts" chart on the dashboard (`src/app/dashboard/page.tsx`) to use more distinct colors from the theme's updated chart palette (`--chart-2` and `--chart-4`) instead of the previous theme colors.
+29. Updated active link styling in `src/components/ui/sidebar.tsx` to use the primary blue color and `rounded-xl`.
+30. Ensured buttons on Users page (`src/app/dashboard/users/page.tsx`) use default primary blue styling (Add User, Create User, Update User, Cancel buttons in dialogs).
+31. Ensured buttons on Locked Accounts page (via `src/components/data-table/locked-accounts-columns.tsx`) use default primary blue styling (Unlock Account, Confirm Unlock, Cancel buttons in dialog).
+32. Ensured buttons on Security page (`src/app/dashboard/security/page.tsx`) use default primary blue styling (Export Report, pagination buttons).
+33. Updated User Details page (`src/app/dashboard/users/[id]/page.tsx`) to ensure action buttons use primary blue styling, "Cancel" buttons use blue outline, and backgrounds are theme-aware.
+34. Modified `outline` button variant in `src/components/ui/button.tsx` to use primary blue for border and text, with appropriate hover states.
+35. Changed loading spinner color to primary blue on Users page and Locked Accounts data table.
+36. Removed duplicate manual pagination controls from the Security page, relying on the DataTable's built-in pagination.

 ## Active Technical Patterns
 1. Data Table Pattern